 Nothing rocks the room (or Zoom) and keeps the audience bouncing better than some games.
 Fun games, especially those that get participants moving or laughing, can do wonders for your presentation.

-With the help of many online tools to host live quizzes, games or spin a wheel, it’s a piece of cake to make interactive games directly within a presentation.
+With the help of many online tools to host live quizzes, games or spin a wheel, making interactive games directly within a presentation is a piece of cake.

 Need some inspiration?
 Try out these interactive games in your next face-to-face or virtual event: